kidonng/buka-saver/README.md

 # Buka Saver

-Buka Manga is disappointing.
-We need a saver!
+**Buka Manga is disappointing.
+We need a saver!**

-Buka Saver can fetch manga/chapter info and download them.
+Buka Saver can fetch manga/chapter info and download them from Buka Manga.

 **Disclaimer:** This project is for learning purposes only.
 We do not provide direct access to any copyright content.

-## Usage example
+## Usage Example

-We don't provide prebuilt version for the moment.
-You need to run `yarn build` before using.
+You need to run `yarn build` first.

 ```
 # View manga info